Minds On

 Press Minerals to access background information about minerals.

-In 1841, geologist Douglas Houghton filed a report that concluded there was strong mineral potential of Lake Superior, which sparked a mineral boom in Michigan.
-Thousands began to pass through Sault St. Marie into the “copper industry.”
+In 1841, geologist Douglas Houghton filed a report concluding that Lake Superior had significant mineral potential, which sparked a mineral boom in Michigan.
+As a result, thousands of people began to pass through Sault Ste.
+Marie to join the growing copper industry.
 In 1843, Canada appointed Joseph Wilson as a Crown Lands Agent and in 1845 Canada West issued the first mineral exploration license for Lake Superior.
 Canada West began to survey the land, which included an Anishinaabeg settlement (Garden River First Nation Reserve) under the leadership of Shingwaukonse.

 Let’s make a prediction!